Mud volcanoes in Azerbaijan: Volcanoes

-Otman Bozdag

-This volcano erupted in September 2018.
-40 meters deep, cracks were the result of the recent eruption.

-Moose

-The last eruption of Moose occurred in 1970.
+The September 23, 2018, eruption of Otman Bozdag reached 4 km long with cracks as deep as 80 m.
+The last eruption of the Moose volcano occurred in 1970.
 Flames reached up to 1 km in height.
-Local earthquakes were located.
+Local earthquakes were felt.

-Dashli ada

-On July 4, 2021, at 21:51, an 8-minute long mud volcano eruption on Dashli ada in the Caspian Sea, located 10 km from an oil platform off the coast of Azerbaijan, caused a massive explosion and fireball, which was seen across the region, including from the capital Baku, 74 km to the north.
+On July 4, 2021, at 21:51, an 8-minute long mud volcano eruption on Dashli ada in the Caspian Sea, located 10 km from an oil platform off the coast of Azerbaijan, caused a massive explosion and fireball, which was seen across the region, including from Baku, 74 km to the north.
 The flames towered 500 meters into the air.
 There were no reports of injuries or damage to any oil platforms.
 It was speculated to either have been the eruption of a mud volcano, or the explosion of a gas pipeline.
-However, scientists confirm that the explosion came from a mud volcano called 'Makarov Bank', and occurred near the Umid gas field, where there are both gas pipelines, and natural pockets of compressed gas, as are commonly found in the Caspian Sea.
+However, scientists confirmed that the explosion came from a mud volcano called 'Makarov Bank', and occurred near the Umid gas field, where there are both gas pipelines and natural pockets of compressed gas, as are commonly found in the Caspian Sea.
 The last previous volcanic eruption on the island was recorded in 1945 and the preceding one in 1920.